Tamworth, Staffordshire: Blue plaques

 Tamworth currently has two historical blue plaques.
-The first is positioned on the old Bank House on Lady Bank by the Tamworth Civic Society and commemorates the Tamworth Savings Bank that was founded on 1823.
+The first is positioned on the old Bank House on Lady Bank by the Tamworth Civic Society and commemorates the Tamworth Savings Bank that was founded in 1823.
 More recently on 8 July 2017, a blue plaque was unveiled by Tamworth Heritage Trust and the Reliant Motor Club at Bro-Dawel on the Kettlebrook Road to honour Reliant's founders, Mr T. L. Williams and Mr E. S. Thompson, and marks the birthplace of the first Reliant prototype built in 1934.

 Sport

 Football

 Tamworth F.C. is a football club based at The Lamb Ground.
 The club has a keen rivalry with fellow Staffordshire clubs Stafford Rangers and Burton Albion.
 However, their biggest rivals are Nuneaton Town.
-Tamworth currently compete in the National League following two successive promotions in 2023 and 2024 under manager Andy Peaks.
-The club has been owned by local businessman Bob Andrews since 1998.
+Tamworth currently compete in the National League following two successive promotions in 2023 and 2024.

 In 2025 Tamworth F.C. drew major international attention when they were drawn to play Premier League giants Tottenham Hotspur at The Lamb Ground in the FA Cup.
-Tamworth initially defied the odds to hold Tottenham to a 0-0 draw after 90 minutes, which in any other season would have been enough to guarantee them a lucrative replay back at Tottenham, however thanks to a rule change that had come into force that season which scrapped replays from the FA Cup the two sides had to go to extra time where Tottenham eventually ran out 3-0 winners.
+Tamworth initially defied the odds to hold Tottenham to a 0–0 draw after 90 minutes, which in any other season would have been enough to guarantee them a lucrative replay back at Tottenham.
+However, due to a rule change that had come into force that season which scrapped replays from the FA Cup, the two sides had to go to extra time where Tottenham eventually ran out 3–0 winners.

-Tamworth F.C. has fielded a number of notable players in recent times, including West Brom legend Bob Taylor and, for one match in the 2005–06 season, former Aston Villa and Arsenal midfielder Paul Merson.
+Tamworth F.C. has fielded a number of notable players in recent times, including former West Brom striker Bob Taylor and, for one match in the 2005–06 season, former Aston Villa and Arsenal midfielder Paul Merson.
 Other football players from Tamworth include former Manchester City goalkeeper Tony Coton; former goalkeeper Martin Taylor who played for Derby County and Wycombe Wanderers; former Everton and Wales international Ashley Williams; and former Leicester City footballer Marc Albrighton is also from Tamworth.